Teaching Ambassador Fellowship

 Washington Fellows are placed in offices within the Department of Education to gain in-depth knowledge of Department initiatives; provide their perspectives to senior staff; share relevant school and classroom experiences with internal and external audiences; and facilitate discussion amongst educators about policy in D.C. and in areas around the country as necessary.

-Classroom Fellows work primarily at the local, state and regional level with Regional Communications staff to gain knowledge of key Department initiatives and how these intersect with state and local efforts; work with Department staff to gather and share information with constituencies in the region; and periodically share relevant school and classroom experiences with internal and external audiences.
+Classroom Fellows work primarily at the local, state and regional level to gain knowledge of key Department initiatives and how these intersect with state and local efforts; work with Department staff to gather and share information with constituencies in the region; and to share relevant school and classroom experiences with internal and external audiences.

 5. How are teachers selected as Fellows?